Introduction to Resource Management

 Apart from lectures and tutorials, you are expected to attend half a day, in your own time, at a council hearing to enable you to prepare a hearings report.

-Christina Hanna is the course convenor of the paper and will be available to answer course queries.
+Pip Wallace is the course convenor of the paper and will be available to answer course queries.
 If you are having difficulty with completing your assignments on time, attending lectures or understanding lectures, please make sure you come and see me.
 I will do my best to help.
 It is always better to come early before you develop a bigger problem and its left too late in the course to fix!

 Students who successfully complete the course should be able to: